 The COVID-19 virus – when it was a new and emerging threat – had many governing bodies researching and debating the right way to mitigate its threat.

 At one point, the CDC recommended that facilities use air filters with a MERV rating of 13 or higher.
 However, more recent studies showed that the COVID-19 virus could be transmitted through small particles, so the CDC began recommending air filters with a MERV rating of 16 or higher.

 To help protect against COVID-19 virus, ASHRAE changed its recommendation from MERV 8 filters to MERV 13 and higher.

 If you’re not sure which type of filter is right for your business, contact R.P.
 Fedder today.
 We can help you find the right filter for your needs and budget.
-And, we offer a full range of Camfil filters, so you’re sure to find the perfect one for your business.
+And, we offer a full range of Rensa filters, so you’re sure to find the perfect one for your business.